Abilities in Warhammer 40k 10th edition

 Conversion

-Conversion weapons are more powerful at longer range: when firing at a target at least 12″ away, they inflict Critical Hits on hit rolls of 4+.
+Conversion weapons are more powerful at longer range: when firing at a target at least 12″ away, a Conversion weapon inflicts Critical Hits on hit rolls of 4+.
 Critical Hits don’t do anything in and of themselves, but they can trigger other abilities, such as Lethal Hits or Sustained Hits.

 Warhammer 40k 10th edition abilities - preview by Games Workshop of the Devastating Wounds Weapon Ability